maxhallinan/hemulen.js/README.markdown

 `Hemulen.prototype.storeFiles(hemulenElId, files)`

 Stores each item of `files` on the data model.
-When `Hemulen.storeFiles()` is called, the Hemulen instance will emit events as if the files had been dropped on the drop input or uploaded through the file input.
+When `Hemulen.storeFiles()` is called, the Hemulen instance will emit events as if the files had been dropped on the drag&ndash;and&ndash;drop field.

 Parameters: